erroronline1/caro/readme.md

 ![landing page screenshot](assets/landing%20page.png)

 ## Intended ISO 13485 goals
+* ISO 13485 4.1.2 Risk based approach
+    * The application has a risk management module to consider, evaluate and handle risks.
 * ISO 13485 4.2.3 Medical device file
     * All form data for case documentation accumulates.
 Any export does contain this data, thus achieves a complete documentation of measures.
     * Case documentation forms require a case identifier to ensure respective data is allocated correctly.